cosmos/sdk-tutorials/hellochain/tutorial/06-module.md

 state.

-For this tutorial we are going to build a `greeter` module that adds the "hello world" fucntionality we want while relying upon several other modules from the SDK to provide the rest of the blockchain functionality.
+For this tutorial we are going to build a `greeter` module that adds the "hello world" functionality we want while relying upon several other modules from the SDK to provide the rest of the blockchain functionality.

 Every module must implement the [AppModule